 Confidentiality and Informed Consent.
 One’s right to privacy extends to persons with mental illness.
 No one is obligated to know your mental health state and the treatment that you are going through.
 The only exception is when one’s safety and other’s safety are compromised; then this is the time that authorities are required to know what is going on in your life.

 We acknowledge the fact that the problem with mental illness still lingers and the move to eradicate the stigma is bleak.
+“A mental illness cannot be willed away or brushed aside with a change in attitude.
+Ignoring the problem doesn’t give it the slip either,” says Deborah Serani, PsyD.
 Nonetheless, the drive to continuously educate the people about mental illness is high, and we should take this opportunity while we can.